Frente Amplio (Chilean political coalition): Platform and ideology

-Certain members of the Frente Amplio have expressed their support for the government of Nicolás Maduro in Venezuela after the call for presidential elections which was questioned by the international community and the Chilean government, while other members of the conglomerate, such as the Democratic Revolution Party and Social Convergence Party, rejected and criticized the elections and the Maduro regime.
+Certain members of the Frente Amplio expressed their support for the government of Nicolás Maduro in Venezuela after the call for presidential elections which was questioned by the international community and the Chilean government, while other members of the coalition, such as the Democratic Revolution and Social Convergence parties, rejected and criticized the elections and the Maduro regime.

-Although it has the same name as the center-left coalition from Uruguay, political analysts tend to see the Frente Amplio as more similar to the Spanish left-wing populist party Podemos.
-Diverging views exist within the coalition.
-Some members, such as Liberal Vlado Mirosevic argued the coalition cannot be "broad" if it only includes left-leaning forces.
+Although it has the same name as the center-left coalition from Uruguay, political analysts tend to see the Chilean coalition as more similar to the Spanish left-wing populist party Podemos.
+Diverging views existed within the coalition.
+Some members, such as Liberal Party (PL) founder Vlado Mirosevic argued the coalition cannot be broad if it only includes left-leaning forces.
 On the other hand, presidential primary candidate Alberto Mayol highlighted the fact that a clear "leftist tradition" exists in most of the coalition members.